qurat-azim/contraceptive_methods_analysis/README.md

 ## References

-The dataset used in this project is the Suicide Rates Overview (1985 to 2021) available on Kaggle.
-The data was originally sourced from the United Nations Development Program, World Bank and World Health Organization.
+The dataset used in this project is the [dataset](https://archive.ics.uci.edu/ml/datasets/Contraceptive+Method+Choice) we use is obtained from [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/index.php).

 Please refer to the original data sources for more information on how the data was collected and processed.